illepic/my-site/content/utilities/photo-geotags/index.md

 ---
 title: Photo Geotag Tools
 weight: 3
-teaser_text: "A Bash function for revealing where a photo was taken along with an Alfred Extension for it."
+excerpt: "A Bash function for revealing where a photo was taken along with an Alfred Extension for it."
 tags:
   - Alfred
   - photography